 The major selling point of Blooom is that it offers a free 401k analysis, which is great for anyone who is not exactly sure if they are investing wisely.
-The free analysis is also great for seeing where you can improve your investment return by allowing you to see the fee structure on your accounts.
+The free analysis is also great for seeing if you can lower your investment fees by allowing you to see the fee structure on your accounts.

-When it comes to individual retirement, Blooom offers a good service for most novice investors, especially those who need help managing their portfolio but do not wish to spend too much money.
+Blooom offers a good service for most novice investors when it comes to individual retirement, especially those who need help managing their portfolio but do not wish to spend too much money.

 You should, however, check to make sure your current 401k or other employer-sponsored retirement plan does not include similar services.
 If it does, Blooom may not be worth the added cost.